PublicI/actblue-analysis/README.md

 ## What's here?

-* [Basics](basics.ipynb) — A review of basic information.
-* [Donors](donors.ipynb) — A profile of ActBlue's donors.
+* [Analysis](analysis.ipynb) - An analysis of ActBlue and other FEC filings.

 ## Why did we do this?

-What does it mean when one organization raises $2 billion for democrats?
+What does it mean when one organization raises more than $2 billion for democrats?
 The Center set out to answer that question.

 ## How did we do it?